 Various studies involving AF patients have documented a higher risk of all-cause death in those AF patients with concomitant vascular disease.
-Based on the Clopidogrel for High Atherothrombotic Risk and Ischemic Stabilization, Management, and Avoidance (CHARISMA) study, it has been shown that composite of cardiovascular death, MI or stroke are twice as likely in patients with more than one vascular disease (MI, stroke or PAD) than in those with isolated vascular disease (14.7% vs 7.7%, p<0.001) [Bhatt].
+Based on the Clopidogrel for High Atherothrombotic Risk and Ischemic Stabilization, Management, and Avoidance (CHARISMA) study, the composite of cardiovascular death, MI or stroke are twice as likely in patients with more than one vascular disease (MI, stroke or PAD) than in those with isolated vascular disease (14.7% vs 7.7%, p<0.001) [Bhatt].
 In recent study by Pastori et al, the rate of cardiovascular events (MI, cardiac revascularization, cardiovascular death, TIA) progressively increased from 2.4%/year in patients without PAD and CAD, to 5.6%/year and 6.1%/year in those with PAD and CAD alone respectively, to 8.1%/year in patients with concomitant PAD and CAD.
-Moreover, multivariable analysis showed that as compared to a group of patients without CAD and PAD those with concomitant CAD and PAD were characterized by higher risk of cardiovascular events (HR:2.4, 95%CI 1.4–4.4, p=0.003).
-It is in line with results from ORBIT-AF II study, that showed higher prevalence of major adverse cardiovascular and neurological events (5.55% vs 2.04%, p<0.0001) and cardiovascular death (2.83% vs 0.71%, p<0.001) among patients with as compared to those without vascular disease.
-However, similarly to our study, there were no statistically significant difference in TBE occurrence between patients with vascular disease and those without (1.75% vs 1.07%, p=0.787) [Inohara].
-The subanalysis of ROCKET-AF trial also reported similar rates of TBE within patients with polyvascular disease (any combination of two of more: CAD, PAD, carotid artery disease) as compared to dose with single-bed vascular disease (2.72 vs 2.41 events/100 patients-years; HR 1.02, 95% CI 0.61-1.70; p=0.95) and without vascular disease (2.72 vs 2.20 events/100 patients-years; HR 1.21, 95% CI 0.82-1.78; p=0.34) [Chen].
-It is consistent with prior studies that have found that vascular disease may not contribute to stratify patients at risk for ischemic stroke by producing a very small independent effect (<15% increase in risk) in the NOAC era [Singer].
-In our study, vascular disease was not associated with increased risk of HE, what is in line with previous studies [Inohara, Chen].
-It could be explained by results from ROCKET-AF trial, that reported association between bleeding events and severity of vascular disease.
-Rates of major/non-major bleeding events increased from 13.45 to 17.67 and 20.71 events/100 patients-years in patients without vascular disease, single-bed vascular disease and polyvascular disease, respectively [Chen].
+Indeed, as compared to a group of patients without CAD and PAD, those with concomitant CAD and PAD were characterized by a 2.4 fold higher risk of cardiovascular events.
+This higher risk of major adverse cardiovascular and neurological events was also evident from the ORBIT-AF II study, among patients with as compared to those without vascular disease.
+Similar to our study, there were no statistically significant differences in TE between patients with vascular disease and those without (1.75% vs 1.07%, p=0.787) [Inohara].
+A subanalysis of ROCKET-AF trial also reported similar rates of TE within anticoagulated patients with polyvascular disease (any combination of two of more: CAD, PAD, carotid artery disease) as compared to dose with single-bed vascular disease and without vascular disease [Chen].

+Hence, vascular disease may produce a very small independent effect (<15% increase in risk) in the NOAC era [Singer].
+In our study, for example, vascular disease was not associated with increased risk of HE, consistent with previous studies [Inohara, Chen].
 The limited proportion of patients who had both CAD and PAD in our study population may have resulted in non-significant difference in major bleeding between those with and without vascular disease.

 When reviewing the relationship between AF, PAD, and all-cause death, the available evidence seems conflicting.
-Despite documented a higher risk (varied from 1.3 to 2.5) of the primary end‐point of stroke, thromboembolism or death in patients with coexist PAD and AF [Anandasundaram], in various studies this risk is often not independent of other risk factors [Proietti, Winkel, Goto, Jones], and some studies have suggested no interaction between the presence of PAD and worse clinical outcomes among AF patients [Watson, Lin].
+Despite documented a higher risk (varying from 1.3 to 2.5 fold) of the primary end‐point of stroke, thromboembolism or death in patients with coexist PAD and AF [Anandasundaram], in various studies this risk is often not independent of other risk factors [Proietti, Winkel, Goto, Jones], and some studies have suggested no interaction between the presence of PAD and worse clinical outcomes among AF patients [Watson, Lin].